bufbuild-ru/docs/docs/bsr/module/dependency-management/index.md

 ### How do we know if/when a dependency has been tampered with?

 Whenever you're building your modules, `buf build` examines your local Buf cache, downloads any missing dependencies, and checks its manifest digest against the one stored in the `buf.lock` file.
-The CLI warns you if they don't match and fails the build, avoiding use of the offending dependency consumption.Such a scenario means that the dependency had different content than the one defined in the lock file, which could mean a potential [man-in-the-middle (MITM)](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack.As long as your `buf.lock` is checked into source control, and you keep your CLI version regularly updated, dependencies consumed from the BSR are protected against tampering.
+The CLI warns you if they don't match and fails the build, avoiding use of the offending dependency consumption.

+Such a scenario means that the dependency had different content than the one defined in the lock file, which could mean a potential [man-in-the-middle (MITM)](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack.

+As long as your `buf.lock` is checked into source control, and you keep your CLI version regularly updated, dependencies consumed from the BSR are protected against tampering.